Ancient-Wisdom.Co.Uk

 Acosta, in his "History of the Indes," lib. vi., p.459, quoted by Maurice ("Observations connected with astronomy and the ancient history of Babylon"), states that some of the stones in the Mexican temples to Sun and Moon measure 38 feet by 18 feet by 6 feet.
 (12)

-Quirigua: “…the largest Mayan stele, at Quirigua, measuring 10.7 x 1.5 x 1.27 meters, and weighing 65 tons.” “the site of Quirigua is where the largest monolith in the Maya world stands.
+Quirigua: ��the largest Mayan stele, at Quirigua, measuring 10.7 x 1.5 x 1.27 meters, and weighing 65 tons.� �the site of Quirigua is where the largest monolith in the Maya world stands.
 It is the Stella E, weighing 65 tons and standing 35 feet high.
-It was quarried about three miles away.”
+It was quarried about three miles away.�

-Sonic effects in Mexican Structures:
+Sonic Effects in Pre-Columbian Structures:

-At least two structures at the Mayan ruins of Chichen Itza which display unusual and unexplained acoustical properties.
+At least two structures at the Mayan ruins of Chichen Itza display unusual and unexplained acoustical properties.

 The Great Ball-court: The Great Ball-court is 545 feet long and 225 feet wide overall.
 It has no vault, no continuity between the walls and is totally open to the sky.